ceph/ceph/doc/man/8/ceph-osd.rst

    resize the journal or need to otherwise destroy it: this guarantees you won't lose data.

+.. option:: --get-cluster-fsid

+   Print the cluster fsid (uuid) and exit.

+.. option:: --get-osd-fsid

+   Print the OSD's fsid and exit.
+The OSD's uuid is generated at --mkfs time and is thus unique to a particular instantiation of this OSD.

+.. option:: --get-journal-fsid

+   Print the journal's uuid.
+The journal fsid is set to match the OSD fsid at --mkfs time.

 .. option:: -c ceph.conf, --conf=ceph.conf

    Use *ceph.conf* configuration file instead of the default